 - Hurricane season occurs between June and November in the southern areas of North America.
-Be sure to keep an eye on the weather before travelling to the south at this time.
+Keep an eye on the weather before travelling to the south at this time.

-- For hiking, autumn tends to be one of the best times of the year to visit North America.
+- For hiking, autumn is one of the best times of the year to visit North America.
 In popular hiking locations like Utah, the summer heat can get excessive.
 In spring, mosquitoes elsewhere in the continent can be a real drag.
 (Trust me, I grew up in Northern Ontario.
 You don’t want to deal with this!)

 Where to go in North America

 Much like the weather, in a continent as diverse and varied as North America, it’s impossible to sum up exactly what to expect.
 Moving across the continent, travellers can experience a seemingly endless area of landscapes, from picture-perfect coasts to primeval forests to desolate deserts to swoon-worthy alpine scenery.

-As the second-biggest country in the world, Canada is a good bet to hedge upon if you’re looking to stock up a veritable lifetime of experiences.
-While cities like Vancouver, Montreal or Toronto come first to mind when planning a trip to Canada, they, undoubtedly, play second fiddle to the wealth of natural beauty found here.
+As the second-biggest country in the world, Canada is a good bet to hedge upon if you’re looking to stock up on a veritable lifetime of experiences.
+While cities like Vancouver, Montreal, or Toronto come first to mind when planning a trip to Canada, they, undoubtedly, play second fiddle to the wealth of natural beauty found here.

 Along the west coast, Canada’s finest scenery awaits.
-Wind-swept coastlines give way to coastal mountains that merge inland to east over a distance that would contain a European country or two.
-The east coast with its laid-back maritime attitude and seascape provides an equally beguiling escape.
+Wind-swept coastlines give way to coastal mountains merging inland to east over a distance that would envelop a European country or two.
+With its laid-back maritime attitude and seascape, the east coast provides an equally beguiling escape.

 Perhaps most compelling about Canada, though, is its diversity.
 Walk the streets of your favourite Canadian city and you’ll be as likely to stumble upon a curry house or ramen joint as a poutinerie.

 Throw into the mix world-famous politeness and hospitality (and a healthy national obsession with hockey), and you’ll see why so many travellers instantly feel at home in the Great White North.

 Ready to plan your trip to Canada?
 Check out these resources from our Canada Travel Guide!